Bhat-Priyanka/AWS-Projects/Host WordPress website on EC2/README.md

 1. Log in to your AWS console and go to EC2 dashboard.
 2. Click on ‘Launch an instance.’
-3. Name the instance, for example: My First WordPress Server’.
+3. Name the instance, for example: 'My First WordPress Server’.

    <img src="https://github.com/Bhat-Priyanka/AWS-Projects/blob/main/Host%20WordPress%20website%20on%20EC2/Images/Launch_Instance.png" width="800">